MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_secure_user_access.md

 21. Select **Reset Password**.
 If a **Save password** dialog box appears at the top of the screen, select **Never**.
 Then select **Close** on the **Password has been reset** pane.

-22. Repeat steps 17-21 for **Joni Sherman**, **Lynne Robbins**, and **Patti Fernandez**.
+22. Repeat steps 17-21 for **Adele Vance**, **Joni Sherman**, **Lynne Robbins**, and **Patti Fernandez**.
 For these three accounts, reset each of their passwords to the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
 In step 19, don't forget to show the password you entered to verify it's the correct value.

+	**Note:** You will use Adele's account to test Multifactor Authentication in the next task, so make sure change her password so that you can sign in as Adele with the Microsoft 365 Tenant password provided by your lab hosting provider.

 23. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser for the next task.